stephenverderame/cpp_book/src/testing/tools.md

 # Tools

-Here we'll look at some common tools an libraries used in C++.
+Here we'll look at some common tools and libraries used in C++.
 What I present aren't the only implementations of their kind but, popular ones on Linux.

+For most Linux distros, these tools can be installed via the package manager (packages `cmake`, `doxygen` and `gdb`).
+Note that you will likely need to install `graphviz` for Doxygen.
+For Windows, you can find precompiled binaries online (I'll provide links in their relative chapters) except for gdb and gprof, which are Linux tools.